Museums in Athens: A Local’s Guide to the Best Athens Museums

 Not every exhibit at the Benaki Museum is Greek or Athenian, so it’s understandable if visiting is not a priority for you.
 For culture vultures though, this museum is a must.

-2019 saw a host of interesting temporary exhibits pass through the Benaki Museum.
-This included a selection of Islamic Art sourced from across the Middle East, and a collection of ancient sculptures from Saudi Arabia.
+In 2023, a temporary exhibit at Benaki Museum pays tribute to the late photographer Elli Sougioultzoglou-Seraidari (1899-1998) and showcases some of her best work.
+Past exhibits have included displays of Islamic Art sourced from across the Middle East, and a collection of ancient sculptures from Saudi Arabia.

-The main hall of the museum focuses on Greek culture and how it has developed and changed over the centuries.
-You can check the Benaki museum website to see what exhibitions are scheduled.
+The main hall of the museum’s permanent collection focuses on Greek culture and how it has developed and changed over the centuries.
+You can check the Benaki Museum website to see what exhibitions are scheduled.

 Admission Information: